International adoption: Personal impact

+Effects on adoptive children

+Effects on adoptive parents

 Adoption is a dynamic shift on both the adoptive parent(s) and the child.
 The adoption process is long and arduous to ensure that the living environment will be suitable for the child.
 However, it can be very overwhelming; many grow up with a total loss of connection to their biological families, culture and roots.
 According to Child Welfare Information Gateway, "The home study process can feel intrusive and may highlight issues that you have not fully addressed."
 The uncertainty of the whole process, including being able to even adopt a child can be overwhelming.
 However, the adoption of the child has countless beneficial effects on the child.
 Adopting a child can provide a stable foundation and family situation that is essential for growth and development and can provide new opportunities and resources for an adoptive child.
 It can also give the adoptive parents a sense of purpose and completion.
 However, the Post-Adoption Period can be mentally and emotionally taxing for both parties.
 Child Welfare Information Gateway also states, "Parents may be unprepared for the issues that may come up throughout the lifelong adoption journey."
 Unidentified trauma from the adopted child can be hard to pinpoint and treat.
 Adopted children can also have a fear of rejection and abandonment, which make it hard the parent(s) to connect instantly with the child.
 This in turn can trigger senses of being let-down, sadness and depression in the parent(s).